kfcampbell/cohere-demo/README.md

 This repo is for integrating GitHub issues with cohere.ai's APIs to make open source maintainers' daily tasks easier.

+## usage

+ensure labels in a repository are applied to at least 2 issues for the label to be elligible as a classification target.

 ## developing

 this project uses a `.env` file to configure environment variables.